JDBgit9/Code-Quiz/README.md

  I am rewriting this all over again.
 I have spent a day on this trying to figure out how to make the buttons work I learned about rem in my research
+ I finally figured out the button issue and where I was going wrong I finnally go t the opening page to function right